 In South Australia (where Koalas were hunted to extinction) and Victoria (where Koalas were nearly hunted to extinction), authorities have relocated animals from islands to repopulate these states.
 Koala numbers have increased, but human interference has caused new problems such as inbreeding and overpopulation in some areas.

 The AKF is often criticised for the numbers allocated to Victoria and South Australia.
 Our critics suggest that there are hundreds of thousands of Koalas in Victoria.
 The AKF does not agree.
 Although we acknowledge that there may be some isolated habitats or islands that have large numbers (sometimes in the 1,000s), we believe these populations cannot be considered to have long term viability because of their inbred status.
 Some studies suggest that these animals are already showing symptoms of inbreeding.
 The population figures we suggest reflect our view that these numbers are for genetically healthy Koalas capable of long term sustainability.

 Click here for more information on isolated Koala populations.

-Along the eastern coast, Koalas are most abundant on the central and north coast of NSW and the south east corner of Qld.
+Along the eastern coast, Koalas are most abundant on the central and north coast of New South Wales and the south east corner of Queensland.
 These areas have rapidly expanding urban centres which threaten habitat occupied by Koalas.
-Local extinctions are occurring, and unless the habitat needs of Koalas are considered NOW, extinctions will continue to escalate.
+Local extinctions are occurring, and unless the habitat needs of Koalas are considered now, extinctions will continue to escalate.